LAWRENCE HERITAGE STATE PARK; CANALWALK:

 The Lawrence Heritage State Park opened to the public in 1986.
-Starting with the Visitor Center in an original mill worker boardinghouse, the Park has grown to include Visitor Center Park, the Northern Canalwalk, Pemberton Park Riverwalk, Riverfront State Park and the Bashara Boathouse.
+Starting with the Visitor Center in an original mill worker boardinghouse, the Park has grown to include Visitor Center Park, the Northern Canalwalk, Pemberton Park, Riverfront State Park and the Bashara Boathouse.
 The Merrimack River Trail; Pemberton Park Riverwalk and Merrimack River Trail; Riverfront State Park are also part of the regional Merrimack River Trail , a planned Greenway along the Merrimack River through Massachusetts.
-I've mapped out a route that begins from the Visitor Center, follows the Northern Canalwalk, crosses the Merrimack River, loops through Lawrence Riverfront SP, returns via the Pemberton Park Riverwalk and loops back along the Northern Canalwalk to the Visitor Center.
-You may also access the Spicket River Greenway from the Northern Canalwalk.
+It will also include the future Merrimack River Trail; Merrimack Riverwalk.
 For more information visit; LAWRENCE HERITAGE SP .

 Bridges crossing both sides of the canal.

-Continue across the Merrimack River alongside another
+Continue across O'Leary Bridge over the Merrimack River (Great

 old RR trestle from the former Manchester and